ahtrahdis7/ahtrahdis7/README.md

-### Hi there 👋, I'm
+### Hi there 👋, I'm a

-- currently working on NLP Models for Text Classification.
+- ML and DL enthusiast
-- a ML and DL enthusiast
+- MERN Stack developer
-- a MERN Stack developer
+- React Native developer
-- a React Native developer
+#### Currently working on NLP Models for Text Classification.
 #### Conversational AI interests me the most.
 <!--
 **ahtrahdis7/ahtrahdis7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.